johnjore/Kala/README.md

 # Kala
-Xamarin.Forms based client for openHAB (Android, iOS, Universal Windows, Windows 8.1 and Windows Phone 8.1)
+Xamarin.Forms based client for openHAB (Android, iOS, Universal Windows)

 # Screenshot
 ![ScreenShot](https://github.com/johnjore/Kala/blob/master/Screenshots/Sitemap%2C%205x3.png)

 # History
 A non-official Android client went commercial with a rather large price tag.
-GUI used here is inspired by that client, but distributed for free
+GUI used here is inspired by that client, but distributed for free.

 # Roadmap
-* Add "widgets"
+* Add additinal "widgets"
+* Bug fixes
 * Update the non-Android clients with the same functionality as the Android version

 # Libraries / references